microsoft/WindowsAppSDK/specs/mrtcore/PrimaryLanguageOverride/PrimaryLanguageOverride.md

 # ApplicationLanguages

-This new type (`Microsoft.Windows.ApplicationModel.Resources.ApplicationLanguages`) is a wrapper for the OS `Windows.Globalization.ApplicationLanguages` type with the updated behavior for the `PrimaryLanguageOverride` property to be supported for un-packaged apps.
+This new type (`Microsoft.Windows.Globalization.ApplicationLanguages`) is a wrapper for the OS `Windows.Globalization.ApplicationLanguages` type with the updated behavior for the `PrimaryLanguageOverride` property to be supported for unpackaged apps.

 # Background

-Changing the application language using [PrimaryLanguageOverride](https://learn.microsoft.com/uwp/api/windows.globalization.applicationlanguages.primarylanguageoverride) property from `Windows.Globalization.ApplicationLanguages` namespace is not supported for WindowsAppSDK un-packaged apps, only for packaged.
-To support language change for un-packaged applications `ApplicationLanguages` type is introduced in `Microsoft.Windows.ApplicationModel.Resources` MRTCore namespace.
+Changing the application language using [PrimaryLanguageOverride](https://learn.microsoft.com/uwp/api/windows.globalization.applicationlanguages.primarylanguageoverride) property from `Windows.Globalization.ApplicationLanguages` namespace is not supported for WindowsAppSDK unpackaged apps, only for packaged.
+To support language change for unpackaged applications, `Microsoft.Windows.Globalization.ApplicationLanguages` type is introduced in MRTCore.`Microsoft.Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride` property is supported both for packaged and unpackaged WindowsAppSDK apps.
-`Microsoft.Windows.ApplicationModel.Resources.ApplicationLanguages.PrimaryLanguageOverride` property
-is supported both for packaged and un-packaged WindowsAppSDK apps.

-This new type (`Microsoft.Windows.ApplicationModel.Resources.ApplicationLanguages`) is a wrapper for the OS type with the updated behavior for the `PrimaryLanguageOverride` to support un-packaged apps.
+This new type (`Microsoft.Windows.Globalization.ApplicationLanguages`) is a wrapper for the OS type with the updated behavior for the `PrimaryLanguageOverride` to support unpackaged apps.
-`Microsoft.Windows.ApplicationModel.Resources.ApplicationLanguages` should serve as a replacement for the existing OS type (`Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride`).
+`Microsoft.Windows.Globalization.ApplicationLanguages` should serve as a replacement for the existing OS type (`Windows.Globalization.ApplicationLanguages.PrimaryLanguageOverride`).

 `GetLanguagesForUser(User)` method from `Windows.Globalization.ApplicationLanguages` is being
 intentionally left off due to not being relevant for WinAppSDK.